CyberShadow/RABCDAsm/README.md

    versions of a file, since those numbers are prone to change when classes are added or removed.

+3. Floating point numbers may not be disassembled with adequate precision.

-3. `rabcasm` may create a broken file due to not ordering classes by ancestry.
+4. `rabcasm` may create a broken file due to not ordering classes by ancestry.

    The problem originates from the fact that a class's ancestors (extended class and implemented interfaces) are stored as multinames, and not as